 Fire TV Stick 4K and new Alexa voice Remote

 That doesn't mean it's a slouch in features or abilities.
-Like last year's now outgoing Fire TV it can output video up to 4K Ultra HD and at 60 frames per second.
+Like 2017's Fire TV 4K box it can output video up to 4K Ultra HD in resolution and at 60 frames per second.
 It also has high dynamic range (HDR) support.
 That includes HDR10, Dolby Vision, HLG and HDR10+.

 Dolby Atmos surround sound support is available for when services like Netflix offer it, which goes alongside the general 5.1 and 7.1 Dolby surround audio output.
 Basically, it will play the best format possible, depending on the AV receiver, home cinema system, soundbar or even TV you plug it into.

 A redesigned Alexa Voice Remote is included in the box.
-This is much like with the current Amazon Fire TV Stick but there's now power and volume controls, too, so you can control audio kit like a soundbar.
+There are now power and volume controls too, so you can control audio gear like a soundbar.

-With all Alexa voice remotes you get access to the Alexa voice assistant in a similar way to an Amazon Echo device.
+With the Alexa voice remote you can access to the Alexa voice assistant in a similar way to an Amazon Echo device.
 That means you can find out the weather, sports results and many other facts and nuggets of information.
 And as well as have them spoken to you in Alexa's dulcet tones, you can see visual cards on screen with supporting info.

 Why buy?
 This is Amazon's latest flagship device, and while it is small it is mighty in what it offers.
 There is plenty of 4K HDR content available these days, from Amazon and Netflix - also well represented here.
 If you have a compatible TV, this is the only option you should really consider, especially for the amazing price in comparison with similarly specified rivals.